Chart Color Schemes

 The latest Census data sees Taree Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Taree Surrounds, as per the census conducted on the 29th of August 2016, exhibited below-average cultural diversity.
-The population born in Australia constituted 90.1%, with 91.4% being citizens and 97.9% speaking English exclusively at home.
-Christianity was the predominant religion, accounting for 57.1% of the population, slightly lower than the 57.6% recorded across Rest of NSW.
+Taree Surrounds, as per the 2016 Census, had a population with 91.4% being Australian citizens, 90.1% born in Australia, and 97.9% speaking English only at home.
+Christianity was the predominant religion, accounting for 57.1%.
+This figure is slightly lower than the Rest of NSW average of 57.6%.

-The top three ancestry groups were English (33.7%), Australian (32.8%), and Irish (8.7%).
-Notable differences included an overrepresentation of Scottish ancestry at 8.7%, compared to the regional average of 8.1%.
-Additionally, Australian Aboriginal ancestry was underrepresented at 3.8% compared to the regional average of 5.8%, and Maltese ancestry was also underrepresented at 0.6% versus the regional average of 0.4%.
+In terms of ancestry, the top three groups were English (33.7%), Australian (32.8%), and Irish (8.7%).
+Notably, Scottish ancestry was higher in Taree Surrounds at 8.7% compared to the regional average of 8.1%.
+Similarly, Australian Aboriginal ancestry was lower at 3.8%, while Maltese ancestry was slightly higher at 0.6%.

 Frequently Asked Questions - Diversity